lilin-hitcrt/SSC/README.md

 ### Semantic label for KITTI-360
 We use the kd-tree to obtain the [semantic information](https://drive.google.com/file/d/1QvPw--pfikvWrWNP_tWfxxCawUf7IdEb/view?usp=sharing) of each scan in the KITTI-360 data set.

+### Raw Data
+We provide the [raw data](https://drive.google.com/file/d/1mq09Vkolfo99akq-EvvdA68ei5S0J0fY/view?usp=sharing) of the tables and curves in the paper.
+For the fairness of the experiment, make sure that your results are also based on the same [evaluation samples](https://drive.google.com/file/d/1Y540LJFZHiaAooUX2KtxNIQhw-kzy7gQ/view?usp=sharing) when citing the provided data.

+We provide the results of all the methods mentioned in the paper on the KITTI and KITTI-360 datasets.
+The first column of each data file is the similarity score, and the second column is the ground truth.
+We also provide a python script to draw curves.

 ## Results
 ### KITTI